MandyNeumeyer/user-context/README.md

 - Create a Basic React App, with a theme toggle to let the user choose between dark and light mode.

-- if the user changes the theme, your components styles (`color` and `backgroundColor`) should be updated accordingly Please solve the exercise by using `useContext`.
+- if the user changes the theme, your components styles (`color` and `backgroundColor`) should be updated accordingly.

+Please solve the exercise by using `useContext`.

 ---